MythicAgents/Woopsie/README.md

 # Woopsie

-Woopsie is a cross-platform Command & Control (C2) agent for the Mythic framework, written in Java.
+Woopsie is a cross-platform C2 agent for the Mythic framework, written in Java.
 It supports both JAR and native executable compilation using GraalVM Native Image.

 ## Features